CDCgov/tostadas/docs/user-guide/vadr_install.md

 It will probably fail with either (1) ```use: command not found``` or (2) ```Cant locate XYZ package in @INC```.

-If it works as expected, skip to #5 to export your variables.
+If it works as expected, skip to step 6 to export your variables.
 Else, you can now begin the process of troubleshooting by installing the required PERL libraries.

 **To Install Bio/Easel/MSA.pl**
 ```